-In this exercise, you are asked to implement de gradient descent algorithm and use it to train linear regression models for the Athens houses dataset and an artificial dataset with and without L2 regularization.
-The input data is available at https://webpages.uncc.edu/rbunescu/courses/itcs4156/hw02.zip.
+In this assignment, you are asked to implement the gradient descent algorithm and use it to train linear regression models for the Athens houses dataset and an artificial dataset with and without L2 regularization.
+The input data is available at https://webpages.uncc.edu/rbunescu/courses/itcs6156/hw03.zip.
 Make sure that you organize your code in folders as shown in the table below.
 Write code only in the Python files indicated in bold.

-'''

-itcs4156/

-hw02/

-report.pdf
+itcs6156/

+hw03/

+${ m report.pdf}$

 code/

 simple.py

 multiple.py

 polyfit.py

-train_test_line.png
+$train_test_line.png$

 data/

 simple/

 train.txt, test.txt

 multiple/

 train.txt, test.txt

 polyfit/

 train.txt, test.txt, devel.txt

-'''

 All the required results and plots should be included in an appropriately edited homework report, using proper indentation, section titles, and formatting.
 If you include formulas, make sure that you use appropriate formatting.
-The PDF of the report report.pdf should be submitted on Canvas, together with the code.
-While it is important that your code runs correctly, unless we need to verify your results, we will not run your code.
-The assignment will be graded based on the report.
+The PDF of the report report.pdf should be submitted on Canvas, together with the code in the folder above.
+Feel free to create a Jupiter-Notebook for your code for each exercise, which you can saved as a PDF using Latex, and submit.
+The assignment will be graded based on both the code and the report.